GabrielleHandy/Music_Streaming_API/README.md

 - Conform to the MVC design pattern with separate controllers and services.
 - Implement TDD using mockMvc for controller unit tests and Cucumber with Rest Assured for service class testing, for each endpoints.
 - Documented each method using doc strings and inline comments.
-### Challenges
-***
-- A challenge we faced was implementing Cucumber tests.
-We had to work together using driver navigator and code reviews to  get better at testing our endpoints.
-- One of our challenges was learning how to merge and create branches, we overcame this by coming up with a merge plan that helped to avoid merge conflicts and made sure that when we pushed to main all the code was double-checked and okayed by everyone in the group.
-- Another challenge was using MockMVC to test service classes, we overcame this by working together using driver/navigator and through code reviews.
-- While following the TDD testing, there were some challenges while trying to test for controllers.
-Hence, taking a different approach of testing was needed, so instead of utilizing mockMVC we decided to implement Cucumber testing.

 # User Stories